kevinobee/svelte5-ai-digest/README.md

 ## TL;DR

-This repo contains the contents of the new [Svelte 5 docs](https://svelte-5-preview.vercel.app/docs) site packaged as a single Markdown file.
+This repo contains the contents of the [Svelte 5 docs](https://svelte.dev/docs/svelte/overview) packaged as a single Markdown file.

+Before using this approach take a look at the official Svelte [Docs for LLMs](https://svelte.dev/docs/llms).

 ## Why